 International Whaling Commission

 The International Whaling Commission is the global intergovernmental body charged with the conservation of whales and the management of whaling.
-It is set up under the International Convention for the Regulation of Whaling signed in 1946.
-The Commission has a current membership of 89 Governments from countries around the World.
+It was established in 1946 and has grown to a current membership of 88 governments from countries all over the world.